paidi/paidi.github.io/_posts/2015-06-29-scotdeeplearn.md

 href="http://homepages.inf.ed.ac.uk/amos/">Amos Storkey</a> and <a
 href="http://homepages.inf.ed.ac.uk/s1060594/">Krzysztof Geras</a>)
 deserve credit for putting together such a strong program.
-Here, I'll focus on the ones at seem closest to my current interests.
+Here, I'll focus on the ones that seem closest to my current interests.

 #### Deep Gaussian Processes